-A pre-nuptial agreement, or prenup, is an agreement entered into by a couple – preferably in good time before a marriage – which sets out how assets will be divided if they divorce or the marriage is dissolved.Prenups are becoming increasingly popular in our world today and celebrities aren’t the only ones signing them.
+A pre-nuptial agreement, or prenup, is an agreement entered into by a couple – preferably in good time – before getting married, which sets out how assets will be divided if they divorce or the marriage is dissolved.
+Today, prenups are becoming increasingly popular, and celebrities aren’t the only ones signing them.

 Does asking your partner to sign a prenup mean you don’t trust them?
 Would you sign a prenup?

-“Yes, that’s what it means.
-There’s no mincing words here.
-You EXPECT kasala to burst, so you buy an insurance policy.
+“Yes, that’s what it means (that you don’t trust them).
+There are no mincing words here.
+You expect ‘kasala to burst‘, so you buy an insurance policy.
 Marriage wasn’t designed to have insurance policies.
-In extreme cases such as DV or paternity fraud, insurance may be needed.
-Still, I feel only people who marry carelessly, without every necessary check, and even if they do those checks, still can’t bring themselves to trust will sign Pre-Nups.
-I definitely won’t.” – Chima
+In extreme cases, such as domestic violence or paternity fraud, insurance may be needed.
+Still, I feel only people who marry carelessly without every necessary check, or those who check but still can’t bring themselves to trust, will sign a prenup.
+I definitely won’t!” – Chima